PFRao/OkCupid-Clone/README.md

 ### Search

-Searching users is a standard feature of Evernote.
+Searching users is a standard feature of dating websites.
 I plan to utilize the Fuse.js library to create a fuzzy search of users and, in particular, matches.
 This search will allow filters for age, preferences, match percentage, etc.